1. Home

 6. Compare Solicitor Fees

 The costs of moving home can easily add up - the process involves a number of fees, many of which can be around your conveyancing service.
-It's good to know what these fees are, and how much they are likely to cost so you can be prepared.

 (You can use our Moving Cost Calculator to get a good idea of the overall cost of your move.)

 Solicitor fees for conveyancing can vary and they depend on the property and its location.
-This is because these can affect the types of searches that need to be carried out as part of the conveyancing process.
+This is because these factors can affect the types of searches that need to be carried out as part of the conveyancing process.

-How much are solicitors fees for buying a house?
+How much are solicitors’ fees for buying a house?

 Conveyancing solicitor fees range from around £400-£1,500 (excluding Stamp Duty).
 They tend to be broken down into 'standard legal fees' and 'disbursements'.